abhishek2x/Automated-Portfolio-Generator/README.md

 <h1 align="center">
-    ✨ VIT FOLDER ✨
+    ✨ Automated Portfolio Generator ✨
 <div align="center">
   <img src="Readme-assets/logo.png" />
 </div>

 </h1>

-**VIT FOLDER a service that allows you to create your portfolio in the easiest way possible**.
+**Automated Portfolio Generator a service that allows you to create your portfolio in the easiest way possible**.
 It is a Progressive Web Application, build in _React Js_.

 ## Description